thrix/myctl/README.md

 :: Dumped database 'sampledb' to 'sampledb-20141012_21-38.sql.gz'
 ```

-To dump to a specific file pass the filenmae after the database name
+To dump to a specific file pass the filename after the database name
 ```
 $ myctl db dump sampledb mydump.gz
 :: Dumped database 'sampledb' to 'mydump.gz'